Bankruptcy Myths

 I should give all my property away before I go see a bankruptcy lawyer.

 If you are having debt problems you should NEVER transfer or give property away right before the filing of your bankruptcy case.
-Before making any transfer, sale, or assignment of property you should speak with an experience bankruptcy lawyer.
-Bankruptcy laws are very complex and transfers can cause you to lose your right to a discharge.
+Before making any transfer, sale, or assignment of property you should speak with me or another experienced bankruptcy lawyer.
+Bankruptcy laws are very complex and transfers can cause you to lose your right to receive a discharge.
+Why take the risk when your property can be protected in bankruptcy?

 You can only file one bankruptcy case in your life.

 You can file multiple cases during your lifetime.
 There are limits to how often you can file a case.
-Our bankruptcy lawyers can tell you, based upon your facts, if you are eligible to file a new case.
+I can tell you, based upon your facts, if you are eligible to file a new case.

 Debt management plans are better than filing a bankruptcy case.

 Debt management plans rarely work and often leave people deeper in debt than when they first entered the program.
-Many “debt management” companies have been sued by various state attorney generals and the Federal Trade Commission for deceptive practices.
+Also, many people in debt management programs are sued by a creditor during the program because the debt management company can only work with a creditor who is willing to work with them.
+Many “debt management” companies have been sued by various state attorneys general and the Federal Trade Commission for deceptive practices.
 Before you decide on one of these programs, you owe it to yourself to talk to an experienced bankruptcy lawyer.
-Our bankruptcy lawyers offer free consultations and they do not pressure you to hire me.
+Remember this: only the Bankruptcy Court has the power to force a creditor to accept a bankruptcy discharge.
+Creditors have no choice.
+As long as you qualify, you can be discharged without the need to obtain your creditors consent.
+I offer a free consultation and I will not pressure you to hire me.
 Get the facts before you make any decision.

 I should buy everything I might need on my credit cards before I file.